 After creating this business plan I had a sense of gratification.
 After reading this plan you will get a better feeling about what marketers do and what they try to achieve.
 Those TV commercials you see take a long time to make.
 Many long hours go to plan them.
 Those copies you read take a long time to write.
 And once they deliver for the client, it’s most gratifying.

 And finally a bit more about me; I have never felt more motivated.
 I feel lucky to have been able to serve not only great businesses, but truly good people and I am very upbeat about the future of Internet Marketing and Social Media.
 I am optimistic and enjoy life to the fullest.
-My greatest joy in life is to see your business phones ringing nonstop and your business is growing like crazy.
+My greatest joy in life is to see your business phones ring nonstop and your business is growing like crazy.
 I am extremely confident that it will happen.
 Here is how and why:

 How to increase sales and conversion rate: